 What are the reasons to do a split stay?

 Most other reasons for split stays are built off of that main reason.
 A comment I often see in our hotel reviews is that deluxe resorts are too expensive to stay over the course of a vacation.
 A split stay will make those dreams of staying there come true quickly.
-Instead of spending a week at a $400/night hotel split your stay up, find the cheapest night or two to spend at that deluxe resort and then spend the rest of the week at a value resort.
+Instead of spending a week at a $400/night hotel, split your stay up by finding the cheapest night or two to spend at that deluxe resort and then spend the rest of the week at a value resort.
 Melissa and I regularly employ this strategy.

 Even if money isn’t an issue but you’re a WDW veteran, I’d advise moving to another resort halfway through a longer (think 6 days or more) trip.
 I think this gives a trip fresh energy and is something to look forward to, especially if you save the hotel that’s most exciting for the end of the trip.